bazelbuild/bazel/docs/windows.md

 Building Bazel on Windows
 =========================

-TODO(bazel-team): Publish this file when Windows support is mature enough.

 Warning: Windows support on Bazel is still at a very early stage, many things will not work.